Abe vows additional steps to combat coronavirus outbreak in Japan | The Japan Times

 Prime Minister Shinzo Abe on Saturday instructed ministers to come up with additional steps to respond to the new coronavirus outbreak that continues to grow in Japan.

-Abe also stressed the need to make sure people across the country have access to necessary medical examinations and supplies, including masks, as infections have been confirmed in various parts of the country.
+Abe also stressed the need to make sure people across the country have access to necessary medical examinations and supplies, including masks, as infections have been confirmed in various parts of Japan.

 “I ask ministers to compile measures to use reserves (in the state budget) and implement them as soon as possible,” Abe told a meeting held at his office to discuss the government’s response to the outbreak.